 Auditions for 2020/21 will take place at the start of the autumn 2020 term following coaching sessions with LSO musicians to help with certain aspects of the audition repertoire.

-The LSO String Experience Scheme is generously supported by The Fidelio Charitable Trust, Idlewild Trust, Barbara Whatmore Charitable Trust, Derek Hill Foundation, Thistle Trust, and Lord and Lady Lurgan Trust.
+The LSO String Experience Scheme is generously supported by the Thriplow Charitable Trust, Fidelio Charitable Trust and Lord and Lady Lurgan Trust.